The Best Borough Market & London Bridge Restaurants

 Why did the chicken cross the road?

-Because he was feeling peckish.
+He was feeling peckish.

-It has all the ingredients for success: a great location; an almost unparalleled number of abandoned railway arches ripe for housing artisanal, small plates restaurants; and of course some very literal ingredients, courtesy of the world-famous Borough Market.
+It has all the ingredients for success: a great location; an unparalleled number of abandoned railway arches ripe for housing artisanal, small plates restaurants; and of course some very literal ingredients, courtesy of the world-famous Borough Market.

 Which of course, is only a fortunate find if you’re not a chicken.